 0306-03 DEFINITIONS

-The terms used in this manual chapter are consistent with the definitions provided in Inspection Manual Chapter (IMC) 0305, Operating Reactor Assessment Program, and IMC 0612, Power Reactor Inspection Reports.
+The terms used in this manual chapter are consistent with the definitions provided in Inspection Manual Chapter (IMC) 0305, “Operating Reactor Assessment Program,” and IMC 0612, “Power Reactor Inspection Reports.”

 03.01 Agencywide Documents Access and Management System (ADAMS).
-The system that the NRC uses to maintain and disseminate official records.
+The document management system that the NRC uses to maintain and disseminate official records.

-03.02 Direct Inspection Effort.
+03.02 Direct Inspection Effort (DIE).
 Time spent conducting an inspection procedure which relate to the Inspection Program Elements (i.e., baseline, supplemental, etc).

-The for Licensee Event Reports (LERs) is the actual described in the LER and not the LER issue date.03.04 Inspection Planning Cycle (IPC).
+03.03 Event Date.
+The Event Date has the same definition as “Start Date of Findings in the Assessment Program,” as described in IMC 0305, “Operating Reactor Assessment Program,” Section 11-01 step b.
+The Event Date for Licensee Event Reports (LERs) is the actual Event Date described in the LER and not the LER issue date.
+The Event Date is used to assess timeliness goals.

+03.04 Inspection Planning Cycle (IPC).
 The 12-month period from January 1 through December 31 of each year during which inspections are planned and plant performance is assessed.

 03.05 Non-Direct Inspection Effort.
 Time spent supporting an inspection procedure (i.e., preparation, documentation, travel, SDP, etc).